 Identifying the Calling User

-When sending or receiving a dialog-initiating request, SIP entities involved in session peering MUST identify the calling user in the P-Asserted-Identity header field using the telephone-subscriber syntax form of the SIP URI as described above in Section
+When sending or receiving a dialog-initiating request, SIP entities involved in session peering MUST identify the verified calling user, when available, in the P-Asserted-Identity header field.
+When available, and the calling user is known, the identity MUST be included in the From header field.
+The identity MUST be populated using the telephone-subscriber syntax form of the SIP URI as described above in Section 5.2.3.

 Numbering & Addressing

 The table below describes the set of URI formats that MUST be supported on the IP-NNI, and the headers in which these formats may appear.
 This is not intended to preclude the use of tel or sips URIs.

+Table 5.
+2- North American Numbering Plan formats